rogerhu/compsci_guides/Word-Search.md

 1. **U-nderstand**

-a.
-When do we return true?
+- When do we return true?
 Return true when the last letter is reached.

-b.
-What if we come across the same letter during the search path?
+- What if we come across the same letter during the search path?
 During the search path, set the visited letter as visited to avoid reuse.

 ```markdown
 word = "ABCCED", -> returns 1,